ChillFish8/Async-PyO3-Examples/README.md

 <br><br>

 **Setting up our boilerplate:**<br>
-Like we did with `await` we need to setup some basic boiler plate for the sake of demonstatration.
+Like we did with `await` we need to setup some basic boiler plate for the sake of demonstration.

-Our struct `MyCoroutine` will form the bases for our awaitable, it is important to note now that this will not be identified as a `coroutine` type by Python but as a awaitable type instead.
+Our struct `MyAwaitable` will form the basis for our awaitable, it is important to note now that this will not be identified as a `coroutine` type by Python but as an awaitable type instead.
 This will mean things like `asyncio.create_task()` wont work but `asyncio.ensure_future()` will.

 ```rust
 // lets get our basics setup first